Video introductions to Western Australia

-From the tropical north to the temperate south, the state covers many different environments, ranging from modern and historic cities, to forests, rivers, mountains, deserts and more.
-It is also one of the safest and least discovered places in the world to visit.
+From the tropical north to the temperate south, Western Australia covers many different environments, ranging from modern and historic cities, to forests, rivers, mountains, deserts and more.
+It is also one of the safest and least discovered places in the world to visit or live in.

 At this site you can learn about the people, the communities, the events, activities, organisations and culture of Western Australia.
-You can access relevant websites, to explore and learn more about what it means to live in this amazing state.
+You can also access relevant websites to explore and learn more about what it means to live in this amazing state.

-The Search button displayed on the left-hand side of each page, enables you to explore and find unique Western Australian websites, covering everything from local aboriginal culture to zumba classes.
+The Search this site link displayed on the left-hand side of each page, enables you to explore and find information pages at this site, and to also find unique Western Australian websites covering everything from local aboriginal culture to local zumba classes.

-Western Australia is an ideal destination for anyone seeking adventure.
-It is a safe place in which to live and enjoy a brilliant lifestyle.
+Western Australia is an ideal destination in which to live, work and

 Much of the state is still pristine as nature intended, especially in the north and the east where there are often no roads, towns or people to be found for hundreds of kilometres in any direction.